+Large accelerated filer Accelerated filer X

+Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

+Emerging growth company

-Large accelerated filer Non-accelerated filer ☐ ☐ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company 0 00 npany, indicate by check mark if the registrant has elected no nancial accounting standards provided pursuant to Section 13 1 1 2 ing Indicate by check mark wh nether registrant is a shell company (as defined in Rule 12b-2 2 of the Exchange Act).
-Yes □ No ⊠ As of May 09, 2018, there were 52,902,146 shares of Common Stock of the issuer outs standing.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 9,2018, there were 54,342,589 shares of Common Stock of the issuer outstanding.